India’s historic low: 36/9 is an aberration but Kohli and Co’s flawed process is the bigger problem

-This morning, many Indian fans took the liberty to dream.
+On Saturday morning, many Indian fans took the liberty to dream.
 We dreamt about nightwatchman Jasprit Bumrah scoring a fifty; about Cheteshwar Pujara stonewalling the Australian attack; about Virat Kohli scoring a century before returning home; about a lead in the region of 300 runs; about victory in the first Test at Adelaide.

 Even when Bumrah fell early, the fans didn’t blink.
 He had done his job and played out the tricky session last night to shield Cheteshwar Pujara.
 Now, it was time for the proper batsmen to do their job.